nreppb/Emerson-Agile-Software-Development-Technical-Assessment/README.md

 Olivette, USA

-What I plan to do to improve the application
+How I plan to improve the application
 ---------------------------------------------

 - Add an alert to inform users of when they search for a city name that is not valid, pulling from the 404 error that gets sent to the console.